Table of Contents

 Drawbacks:

-• Monthly fees: Acorns charges $3 per month for its basic account, which can be a high percentage for very small investors.
+- Monthly fees: Acorns has monthly fees at $3, its minimum basic account, that can be very costly for very small investors.

 3. Stash: Best for Personal Finance and Learning

-Stash is an all-in-one platform that combines personal finance tools with investing.
-It’s ideal for beginners who want more control over their investments but still need guidance on how to build and manage a portfolio.
+Stash is an all-in-one platform that integrates personal finance with investing.
+It will work best for new investors, who might want to have more control over investment decisions but need help assembling and then managing a portfolio.

 Key Features:

-• Customizable portfolios: Stash allows you to choose your own investments from a curated list of ETFs and stocks based on your interests and goals.
+- Customizable portfolios: You can customize the portfolios according to your needs.
+You select which investment from a curated list of ETFs and stocks interests you and aligns with your goals.

-• Fractional shares: Like Robinhood, Stash allows you to invest in fractional shares, enabling you to start with as little as $5.
+- Fractional shares: Stash also allows you to buy fractional shares, and thus one can begin investing as low as $5.

 Why Stash is Great for Beginners: